ACF estimation via difference schemes for a semiparametric model with m-dependent errors: Simulations

 Finally, note that the choice of the estimator gap $m,$ when applying our estimator to the model with AR($1$) error process, is somewhat arbitrary.
-Our choice of the order $2$ was based on the fact that, for any difference sequence order $l,$ the bias of the resulting estimator is proportional to $m+1$ which may play a fairly substantial role when the number of observations $n$ is not too large.
-To illustrate the benefits of this assumption, we also applied our method to the same model with an AR($1$) error process, the same range of values of $\phi$ and the choice of a smooth functions $f_1(x)=1-2x$ for any $x\in [0,1],$ while choosing $m=3.$ The results are given in the Table \ref{tab.mse_plinMethods_AR1Errors_m3}.
-Note that the resulting mean squared errors are all larger than with the choice of $m=2$ except the last choice of $\phi=0.5.$ In most cases, however, our estimator outperforms \cite{Hall.VanKeilegom.03}'s (the exception being the case $\phi=0.1$ and $\rho_2 = 0.01$).
+Our choice of the order $2$ was based on the fact that, for any difference sequence order $\ell,$ the bias of the resulting estimator is proportional to $\ell\,(m+1)$ which may play a fairly substantial role when the number of observations $n$ is not too large.
+To illustrate the benefits of this assumption, we also applied our method to the same model with an AR($1$) error process, the same range of values of $\phi$ and the choice of the smooth function $f_1(x)=1-2x$ for any $x\in [0,1],$ while choosing $m=3.$ The results are given in the Table \ref{tab.mse_plinMethods_AR1Errors_m3}.
+Note that the resulting mean squared errors are mostly larger than those obtained the choice of $m=2$ although by less than the full order of magnitude.
+Note, however, that even in this misspecification case our estimator outperforms \cite{Hall.VanKeilegom.03}'s uniformly and \cite{Chakar.etal.16} in a number of cases (especially for larger values of the coefficient $\phi$) when the sample size is the same.